jyablonski/doqs/src/content/docs/guides/database_user_permissions.md

 In Postgres, traditional grants only apply to existing tables or views within a schema at the time the grant is issued.

-To handle **future grants**—permissions on objects that will be created later—you can leverage **default privileges**.
+To handle future grants—permissions on objects that will be created later—you can leverage default privileges.
 These allow you to define automatic permissions on future tables, views, or other objects within a schema.

 ### Key Points
 - Default privileges assign specific grants to a role for any objects created in the future within a given schema.